bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach gives once for each single array element, while map creates a new array calling the items in the array. forEach doesnt actually return anything while map does.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order function is a function that can recieve other functions, it operates with other functions. a callback will be passed to another function and called after the function is done executing

 3. What is closure?

+function that is nested into another function and has access to the block scope of the other function

 4. Describe the four rules of the 'this' keyword.

+1)Binds to the global scope
+2)Implicit binding; binds to the object this.length (.) object
+3) new biding object (.) length
+4) explicit binding with new functions .call and .apply

 5. Why do we need super() in an extended class?

+the super() allows the parent item to access the child element. it notfys the attention of the parent element

 ### Task 1 - Project Set up